fpgasystems/ansible-collection-hacc/README.md

 ```yaml
 amd_apm_tools_enable_desktop_icons: False
 ```
-Boolean that defines whether desktop icons should be created of the installed tools (Not yet supported)
+Boolean that defines whether desktop icons should be created of the installed tools (**Not yet implemented**)

 ```yaml
 amd_apm_user_email: null